pankhurst in the park

 From the launch until 7 May, Bunny Collective were the wonderful international artists residence for Pankhurst in the Park.
 During this time, they curated a programme of activity involving the local community around Alexandra Park.
 This included skill-shares with teenage girls from Hideaway Youth, community printing workshops and a late-night artist talk as part of Lil' Fee and Veba's Caribbean-infused High Tea (9 April), in partnership with Manchester City Council.
 All culminating in a Spring Showdown with Suffragette Director, Sarah Gavron, involving woodland exhibitions, talks, dancing and much more.

 Throughout the programme, curious creatives old and young was invited to get involved.
-Rebels and Rollers, free screen-printing workshops for older residents, took place in the park in collaboration with Age-Friendly Whalley Range and the Alexandra Park Heritage Group.
+Rebels and Rollers, a free screen-printing workshops for older residents, took place in the park in collaboration with Age-Friendly Whalley Range & Chorlton and the Alexandra Park Heritage Group.

 Part 2: September 2016

 Pankhurst in the Park went on tour to New York with founder, Lotte Karlsen.
 Marking the end of the 2016 programme, with her solo exhibition 'Sound of Silence' at Studio 511 at West Chelsea Arts Building.
 This was a collaboration between Lotte Karlsen and artist Scotto Mycklebust and artist and feminist writer Katie Cercone, of Go Push Pops.
 Lotte was the first artist to take part in West Chelsea Artists Open Studios, Visiting Art Series.
 Read the press release here and the Artist statement here

 Join our mailing list to stay tuned.